-Seatwalls:
+Seatwalls

 The tapered concrete base seatwall is a key architectural element for unifying both new and existing developments into the new South Nevada Avenue corridor improvements and streetscape design.
 The developer should work closely with adjacent properties to incorporate the walls into the public improvement areas as noted within the right-of-way sections.
-The goal of the wall is to provide a foundation for the project signage, define pedestrian walkways and connections, and provide a balance of architecture along the street corridor.
-Each project should aim to provide walls along 40% of the development frontage on South Nevada Ave. and 20% of the frontage along Cheyenne Rd.
+The goal of the wall is to provide a foundation for the project signage, define pedestrian walkways, gateways and connections, and provide a balance of architecture along the street corridor.
+Each project should aim to provide walls along 20% to 40% of the development frontage on South Nevada Ave. and 20% of the frontage along Cheyenne Rd.
 No walls are required along the side streets, but they can be introduced in support of the overall district theme.

 The reinforced seat walls will be poured in place on a compacted gravel base.
 The walls are to be poured with a standard gray concrete mix with a smooth form liner.
 Expansion and control joints will be provided 4' o.c.
-The joints should be tooled with a /4" deep v-joint.
+The joints should be tooled with a consistent 3/4" deep v-joint.

-Street/Site Benches:
+Street/Site Benches

-The placement of benches incorporated with new and existing developments is to support the public and pedestrian environment.
-As with seatwall locations, the developer should coordinate the placement of benches with the public improvement zones to introduce and maintain a balance of seating option for visitors.
+The placement of benches are to be incorporated within the new and existing developments.
+The locations shall be in coordinate with the public improvement zones to introduce and maintain a balance of seating option for visitors.
 Two benches should be provided for every 100' of frontage.
 It is envisioned that the benches will be incorporated into the streetscape by either mounting them to the seat walls or on-grade along the walks.
+Care should be taken to assure that the bench location do not impede pedestrian circulation within the corridors.
 The benches can be included and counted for in the proposed bus stops found along the frontage.

-To be surface (special) mounted to the walls or on grade with the walk Manuf.: Wabash Valley
+To be surface (special) mounted to the walls or on grade with the walk Manufacture: Wabash Valley

-Model: PL2M3 - Woodridge Collection 6' Bench with Back, with Arms Color: Urbanscape Burst Rust powder-coat seat w/ Smoke Frame/legs
+Model: PL2M3 - Woodridge Collection 6' Bench with Back, with side and middle Arms

+Color: Urbanscape Burst Rust powder-coat seat w/ Smoke Frame/legs